slaclab/rogue/docs/src/interfaces/memory/hub.rst

                # Here it is held until the downstream transaction completes.
                with transaction.lock():

-                   # Put address into byte array
+                   # Put address into byte array, we do this because we will
+                   # need to pass it as the data field of a transation later
                    addr = transaction.address().to_bytes(4, 'little', signed=False)

                    # Clear any existing errors